Tyrannosorus pinicola

 Tyrannosorus is a genus of fungi in the class Dothideomycetes.
 The relationship of this taxon to other taxa within the class is unknown (incertae sedis).
 A monotypic genus, it contains the single species Tyrannosorus pinicola.
+The genus was first formally described by Untereiner & Malloch, although the species was previously described by others.
+It takes its name, meaning "despotic heap", from its ascomata, which have long and sharp spines, presumably to deter small animals.